 This is an offence which is considered as serious by the Magistrates.
-Even if your vehicle was sitting outside your house, without an insurance being in force, you may have committed the offence.
 No insurance is a strict liability offence, which means if you cannot prove that you had an insurance to cover you when you were driving you will be found guilty.

 Whilst the prosecution is not under any obligation to prove that you did not have an insurance certificate, it is up to you, the defendant to prove on the balance of probabilities that at the time of the alleged incident, you were insured.

-If you did have an insurance when you drove the vehicle, or you genuinely have reasons to believe that you were covered by an insurance at the time you used the car you may be able to persuade the Magistrates not to give you any points on your licence.
-We can help you to put forward ‘special reasons’ to persuade the Magistrates to exercise discretion not to impose any penalty points.
+If you did have a valid insurance to drive the vehicle, or you genuinely have reasons to believe that you were covered by an insurance at the time you used the car you may be able to persuade the Magistrates not to give you any points on your licence.
+We can help you to put forward your ‘special reasons’ to persuade the Magistrates to exercise discretion not to impose any penalty points.

 If you wish to discuss the circumstances of your case with us, please call us on 0208 577 5491 to speak to one of our motoring offences lawyers.

 As part of the Continuous Insurance Enforcement legislation, it is an offence to keep a vehicle on the road without a vehicle licence.
 If your vehicle is not insured you will be liable for a penalty if you park it on the road or drive around.
 If you have informed the DVLA that your vehicle is being kept of the road by submitting a Statutory Off-Road Notice (SORN) you do not need a vehicle insurance.

 You may go to www.askmid.com to check whether your car is shown on the website as insured.